Yo, dude. I'm Blackie.

 photographing fauna

-and flora locally and in exotic vacation locations Dad also does
+and flora locally and in exotic vacation locations, Dad also has done

 photography for many of his volunteer "jobs".
 In